bkuhn/talks/LinuxCon-Europe-2012/compliance.markdown

 + Sure, this is possible in theory &hellip;

-+ &hellip; but who doing enforce asks for this in practice?
++ &hellip; but which enforcer asks for this in practice?

 + I've accepted *disgusting* settlement terms just to avoid disrupting a violator's business.